ddchristian/RaspberryPi-Autonomous-Car/README.md

 	* Handles the interaction with the Cisco Spark service.
 * *sensor.py*
 	* This is the main module for this project
+* *cleanUp.py*
+	* Script to save work to Spark space and clean up files from Raspberry Pi